raspberrypilearning/getting-started-with-mu/en/step_2.md

 title: Windows
 ---

-The Mu Installer contains all you need to get started programming with Python.
+The Mu installer is all you need to get Mu running on your PC and get started with Python programming.

 --- task ---

-Download the windows installer from the [codewith.mu/en/download](https://codewith.mu/en/download) page and follow the [Mu install instructions for Windows](https://codewith.mu/en/howto/install_windows).
+Download the Windows installer from the [codewith.mu/en/download](https://codewith.mu/en/download) page, and follow the [Mu install instructions for Windows](https://codewith.mu/en/howto/install_windows).

 ![download mu](images/download_mu.PNG)